T

 +

-The Old Town (Vecrīga) is the most popular area to stay in Riga, offering proximity to historical sites, restaurants, and nightlife.
-For a more local feel with trendy cafes and boutiques, the Art Nouveau district (around Alberta Street) is excellent.
-The Central District offers modern amenities and good transport links.
+The Old Town (Vecrīga) is the most popular and convenient area to stay in Riga, offering proximity to major attractions, restaurants, and nightlife.
+For a more local feel with trendy cafes and boutiques, consider the Art Nouveau district just outside the Old Town.
+The Central District also provides good access to transport and amenities.

 Do I need a visa to visit Riga, Latvia?